wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 <a id="ask-the-ai"></a>

-## 🤖 Ask the AI — Custom Hooks & Browser APIs
+## 🤖 Ask the AI — Adding Theme Music

 You just created a custom React hook with browser API integration and AI-assisted development — excellent work!